introduction-to-react/introduction-to-react/docs/http.md

 # HTTP requests using axios

-Axios is one of several ways of making http requests.
+Axios is one of several ways of making HTTP requests.
-Other popular alternatives are the Fetch api or XMLHttpRequest.
+Other popular alternatives are the Fetch API or XMLHttpRequest.

 To install it, simply run `npm install axios`.
 You can then import it using `import axios from 'axios';`